-Greedy forwarding's great advantage is its reliance only on knowledge of the forwarding node's immediate neighbours.
-The state required is negligible and dependent on the density of nodes in the wireless network, not the total number of destinations in the network.
-1 On networks where multi-hop routing is useful, the number of neighbours within a node's radio range must be substantially less than the total number of nodes in the network.
-The position a node associates with a neighbour becomes less current between beacons as that neighbour moves.
-The accuracy of the set of neighbours also decreases; old neighbours may leave and new neighbours may enter radio range.
-For these reasons, the correct choice of beaconing interval to keep nodes' neighbour tables current depends on the rate of mobility in the network and range of nodes' radios.
-We show the effect of this interval on GPSR's performance in our simulation results.
-We note that keeping current topological state for a one-hop radius about a router is the minimum required to do any routing; no useful forwarding decision can be made without knowledge of the topology one or more hops away.
+Greedy forwarding's great advantage is its reliance only on knowledge of the forwarding node's immediate neighbors.
+The state required is negligible, and dependent forests are available, even if the target region of a geocast where multi-hop routing is useful, the number of neighbors within a node's radio range must be substantially less than the total number of nodes in the network.
+The position a node associates with a neighbor decreases; old neighbors may leave and new neighbors may enter radio range.
+For these reasons, the correct choice of beaconing interval to keep nodes' neighbor tables current depends on the rate of mobility in the network and range of nodes' radios.
+It show the effect of this interval on GPSR's performance in our simulation results.
+That keeping current topological state for a onehop radius about a router is the minimum required to do any routing; no useful forwarding decision can be made without knowledge of the topology one or more hops away.